2018 Toyota Tundra Buyer's Guide

 If you're one of the Big Three (Ford, General Motors and Chrysler), you don't have much trouble moving your full-size truck offering thanks to the cult-like following you've built up over the last five decades.
-What if you're not one of the aforementioned Detroit-based automakers though?
+What if you're not one of the aforementioned Detroit-based automakers, though?
 Toyota is in the latter group but many people may not know that the Tundra is, in fact, built right here in the United States.
-Toyota Motor Manufacturing, Texas was established back in 2003 and today manufacturers both the full-size Tundra and midsize Tacoma trucks.
+Toyota Motor Manufacturing, Texas was established back in 2003 and today manufactures both the full-size Toyota Tundra and midsize Tacoma trucks.

 Build and Price